Table of Contents

 1. What is the difference between CBDC and electronic money?

-CBDCs are digitised versions of fiat currencies produced and backed by RBI, whereas electronic money refers to any type of digital currency including cryptocurrencies.
+CBDCs are digitized versions of fiat currencies produced and backed by RBI, whereas electronic money refers to any type of digital currency including cryptocurrencies.
 As a result, CBDCs are a subset of electronic money.

 2. Can CBDCs replace UPI?